jhauck2/JaySimG/README.md

-# JaySimG
+# Open Shot Golf Simulator
+## Introduction
+Welcome to Open Shot Golf (formerly JaySimG)!
-Golf Sim built using Godot

-This golf sim is meant to interface with the PiTrac Launch Monitor
+Open Shot Golf is an open source golf simulator built using the Godot Engine.
+This golf sim was built to interface with the PiTrac Launch Monitor
 You can find their github page here: https://github.com/jamespilgrim/PiTrac

-***WARNING*** - This is software is pre-pre-pre-alpha.
-You should expect it to break and be buggy.
+### Current State
+Launch Monitor Support:
+- At this point, the golf sim only supports connections to a PiTrac launch monitor.
+Sim Features:
+- The golf sim features a range mode with data readouts, club selection, and range session recording.
+There are a few more range features being planned at the momemnt but feel free to open an issue with any suggestions or areas of improvement.

+### Future State
+Launch Monitor Support:
+- There is no current plan to support any commercial launch monitors but we welcome any ideas or contributions in this area.
+Sim Features:
+- As for full golf course play, this is the next major milestone in this project's development.
+Details on implementation are sparse if not non-existent.
+Initial planning and architecting of this feature will be starting soon.
+Stay tuned!

 ## Build Instructions
 ### Install Godot